Gaspard de la nuit: II. Le Gibet

 Written in E♭ minor and based on the poem of the same name, the movement presents the observer with a view of the desert, where the lone corpse of a hanged man on a gibbet stands out against the horizon, reddened by the setting sun.
 Meanwhile, a bell tolls from inside the walls of a far-off city, creating the deathly atmosphere that surrounds the observer.
 Throughout the piece is a B♭ octave ostinato, imitating the tolling bell pattern in the Funeral March of Chopin's second piano sonata.
 It remains constant in tone as the notes cross over and the dynamics change.
-The duration of "Le Gibet" is around 6 minutes.
+A recording of "Le Gibet" lasts around 6 minutes.